 My training and initial career as a chartered accountant was in general practice – the usual audit and accounting but also providing tax and business advice.
 I then got involved advising clients on buying and selling companies and loved that.
 Initially I was not sure if I would get the same buzz from working with charities – but oh, I do and more!
 I love the challenge of working with charities.
 I might be contacted about a VAT problem, but actually the problem is much wider, and may involve other taxes or business management issues.
 I then work with the charity to find the best solution for them.
 It is great to be able to remove the jargon and confusion and explain complex issues in a straightforward way.
 Charities are very business-like and have to cope with all the pressures and requirements of any business – but also with charity regulations, reporting and tax rules.
 So the more straightforward I can make this for them the better.
 It is also vital to consider all the differing requirements together – business needs, financial issues, VAT, other taxes and the Charity Commission – to reach the right outcome.
-I am the treasurer of the Institute of Fundraising and so help there with ensuring everyone understands the financial background to, and impact of, what we do.
+I have recently finished a six year term as the treasurer of the Institute of Fundraising where I helped ensure everyone understood the financial background to, and impact of, what we were doing.
 As I am mostly sitting at a desk, I usually walk to the office and back rather than take the tube so that helps keep me fit, as well as walking the dog at the weekend.